Fog Light install – 5th Gen 4Runner

 - Squadron Options (Squadron Sport or Squadron-R Pro)

 To remove the driver side stock fog light you don’t need to do much.
 Just lay underneath the driver side front bumper and use your flashlight to illuminate the area where the stock fog light sits.

-After locating the Fog Light, you will need to remove two (2) philips head screws that are located to the left of the fog light.
-This area is a bit tight to fight a camera through so I did my best to capture a photo of the location of the screws.
+After locating the fog light, you will need to remove two (2) philips head screws that are located to the left of the fog light.
+This area is a bit tight to fight a camera though so I did my best to capture a photo of the location of the screws.
 You will only need to remove these two screws.

 Wiring the Baja Squadron Sport LED Lights is pretty easy once you’ve figured out where everything goes, the main key is to remember black is always negative and make sure it stays that way throughout this install.

 The good thing about the wire harness that Baja gives you is that it’s a direct fit to the stock harness.

 As you can see, it fits perfectly.
 Just make sure you match the black wire on the stock Toyota 4Runner harness to the black wire on the BD Harness.

 Next, connect the adaptor to the Baja Squadron Lights first before connecting the Squads to the 4runner harness.